libp2p/specs/connections/README.md

 Resource allocation, measurement and enforcement policies are all an active area of discussion in the libp2p community, and implementations are free to develop whatever prioritization system makes sense.

+#### Supported protocols

+A libp2p node SHOULD scope its set of supported protocols to the underlying physical connection to a peer.
+It MAY only support a protocol based on properties of a physical connection to e.g. limit the use of bandwidth-heavy protocols over a relayed or metered connection.
+A libp2p node MAY offer different sets of protocols to different peers.
+It MAY revoke or add the support for a protocol at any time, for example to only offer certain services after learning its NAT status on a connection.
+Therefore, libp2p nodes SHOULD NOT assume that the set of protocols on a connection is static.

 ### Connection Lifecycle Events